CellGenix® rh IL-1β

 Interleukin-1 beta (IL-1β) is a proinflammatory cytokine that is mainly produced by monocytes and activated macrophages as a proprotein.
 Inflammatory responses are mediated by IL-1β in T cells, natural killer cells (NK cells) and B cells.
 It induces the production of pro-inflammatory cytokines (IL-2, IL-3, IL-6) as well as interferons.
 Furthermore, IL-1β modulates the secretion of cytokines by various subsets of human DCs.

 CellGenix IL-1β is used in the cell and gene therapy space for the ex vivo maturation of immature DCs.

-CellGenix GMP Recombinant Human IL-1β is produced following all applicable GMP guidelines and allows for the safe use in accordance with USP Chapter <1043> and Ph.
+CellGenix GMP Recombinant Human IL-1β is produced following all applicable GMP guidelines and allows for the safe use in accordance with USP Chapter <1043>, Ph.
 Eur.
 General Chapter 5.2.12 and ISO Technical Standard 20399.